 Initial approaches to building ontologies for S3Model used the XML Schema to OWL approach that has been published several times in the academic literature.
 However, it was learned over these attempts that this is a single level mindset and approach.
 It simply does not express the richness of S3Model.
 The results of those approaches represent the reference implementation of S3Model and not the overall concept.

 When we began S3Model in 2009, we intended to use the OWL language as the basis on which to build the concepts.
 This is the same approach attempted or currently being attempted by other interoperability projects.
 However, the Open World Assumption conflicts with constraint-based modeling at the S3Model core.

 As the Linked Data environment matures, graph-based technologies are becoming mainstream for data discovery and analysis.
-By using both XML Schema (to model the structural and syntactic needs) and RDF (to model semantics) we create the best of all worlds towards computable semantic interoperability.
+By using a combination of XML Schema (to model the structural and syntactic needs) and RDF (to model semantics) we create the best of all worlds towards computable semantic interoperability.

-In this document, when we talk about S3Model, we use the term S3Model.
+In this document, when we talk about S3Model, we use the term S3Model or S3M.
 When we talk about modeling concepts in an area of interest, we use the term domain.

 The complex nature of interacting with cross-domain concepts and query needs requires a rigorous yet flexible structural approach to modeling.
 Using a multi-level approach built on a robust data model fulfills this need.
 The Reference Model consists of a minimum of components required to construct robust models.
 Designed around the ubiquitous XML Schema data model provides a reliable, standardized, implementable infrastructure.
 The Reference Model reference implementation is expressed in XML Schema.

 Components of the Reference Model can be assembled in virtually any structure need to express any level of granularity of healthcare or other domain concepts.
 These components are assembled in an XML Schema that contains only constraints (restrictions) of the Reference Model components.
 This constraint-based approach guarantees that the structure and syntax of all domain concept models are valid against the Reference Model.